Set Adapter Again After Updating Listview

 val context = this listView.setOnItemClickListener { _, _, position, _ -> // one val selectedRecipe = recipeList[position] // 2 val detailIntent = RecipeDetailActivity.newIntent(context, selectedRecipe) // 3 startActivity(detailIntent) }

-3. Launch the RecipeDetailActivity by passing the intent object you lot just created to the startActivity() method.
+by passing the intent object you lot just created to thestartActivity()

 // ane val title = intent.extras.getString(EXTRA_TITLE) val url = intent.extras.getString(EXTRA_URL) // 2 setTitle(title) // iii webView = findViewById(R.id.detail_web_view) // 4 webView.loadUrl(url)